Projects

 Greatest Hits

-- Typed Install, a CLI utility to smartly install type definitions when installing JS packages.
-I consider this the most useful public code I've ever written.
+command (PR).
+This is my current favorite project; I blogged about it! - Typed Install, a CLI utility to smartly install type definitions when installing JS packages.

 - Heroku Config, a Heroku plugin for managing project for your environment.